-5.B.7 For Emission Point AD-002, the permittee shall install a non-resettable hour meter on the engine, if one is not already installed.
-The permittee shall keep records of the hours of operation of the engine that are recorded through the hour meter.
+5.B.6 For Emission Point AA-040, the permittee shall install a non-resettable hour meter on the engine if one is not already installed.
+The permittee shall keep records on the hours of operation of the engine that is recorded through the hour meter for each calendar year.
 The permittee shall document how many hours are spent for emergency operation, including what classified the operation as emergency, and how many hours are spent for non-emergency operation.

-(Ref.: 40 CFR 63.6625(f) and 63.6655(f)(2), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6625(f) and 63.6655(f)(2); Subpart ZZZZ and 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.A(3)(a)(2).)

-- 5.B.8 For Emission Point AD-002, the permittee shall keep the following records: - (a) A copy of each notification and report submitted to comply with Subpart ZZZZ; - (b) Records of the occurrence and duration of each malfunction of the engine or hour meter; - (c) Records of actions taken during periods of malfunction to minimize emissions, including corrective actions to restore a malfunctioning engine or hour meter to its normal manner of operation; and - (d) Records of the maintenance conducted on the engine in order to demonstrate the engines were operated and maintained in accordance with the maintenance plan.
+- 5.B.7 For Emission Point AA-040, the permittee shall keep the following records: - (a) A copy of each notification and report submitted to comply with Subpart ZZZZ; - (b) Records of the occurrence and duration of each malfunction of the engine or hour meter;

+- (c) Records of actions taken during periods of malfunction to minimize emissions, including corrective action to restore the malfunctioning engine or hour meter to its normal manner of operation; and - (d) Records of the maintenance conducted on each engine in order to demonstrate the engine was operated and maintained in accordance with the maintenance plan.